Antisemitism in Australia: World War II and postwar period

-The second wave of Jewish refugees arrived between 1938 and 1939 and again endured an antisemitic Australian press and anti-Jewish statements by politicians.
+The second wave of Jewish refugees arrived between 1938 and 1939 and it was also denounced by an antisemitic Australian press and anti-Jewish statements were made by politicians.
 Pressure groups such as the Australian Natives' Association and Returned and Services League of Australia spearheaded resolutions against Jewish immigration.
-Nevertheless, the state of Australian antisemitism did not rise to the levels that were taking place in Europe at this time.
-Nevertheless, there were reports of antisemitic attacks on Jews stemming from local Nazi sympathisers.
+Nevertheless, the state of Australian antisemitism did not culminate in acts of violence like the acts of violence that were being perpetrated in Europe at that time.
+Nevertheless, there were reports of antisemitic attacks which were perpetrated against Jews by local Nazi sympathizers.
 In 1941, there were reports of antisemitic propaganda being circulated across Sydney suburbs.
 The Social Crediter, a publication run by C. H. Douglas, produced in England and circulated in Australia, was accused of promoting antisemitic propaganda.
 The New South Wales division of the social credit movement denounced the antisemitic material in The Social Crediter.
 A related publication, New Times, published by Eric Butler, was accused of promoting antisemitism.
 After the war, The Bulletin published antisemitic cartoons, pushing against Jewish immigration.
+In 1947, the Australian Journalists Association formed a committee to investigate the extent of antisemitism in the Australian press.
 By 1950, the Jewish Council to Combat Fascism and Anti-Semitism (JCCFAS) observed that 80,000 copies of a single antisemitic pamphlet were distributed in Australia, and alleged that the Jewish community was often uninformed of these developments.
 In response, JCCFAS published and distributed 30,000 copies of a pamphlet titled "Anti-Semitism: A Menace to Australia".
-Also in 1950, a North Carlton Synagogue and Talmud Torah were vandalised by local youths.
+In some instances, antisemitic publications distributed in the 1950s were originally printed in South Africa.
+In 1949, the Jewish cemetery in Sydney was vandalised.
+In 1950, a North Carlton Synagogue and Talmud Torah were vandalised by local youths.